Media releases we issued on the H7N6 detection in Otago

 The H7N6 strain is closely related to LPAI strains present in wild birds in New Zealand.

-LPAI has been present in wild bird populations in New Zealand for over 20 years and many species of wild birds may have strains of the virus.
+LPAI has been present in wild bird populations in New Zealand for decades and many species of wild birds may have strains of the virus.
 Internationally, over 5,000 species of wild birds have this type of avian influenza.

 LPAI causes few or no signs of illness in wild birds.
 However, when a low pathogenicity strain of avian influenza is introduced to chickens, it can mutate into a high pathogenicity strain.

-We have strong evidence that this is the cause of the infection at the Hillgrove farm and may have happened after free-range laying hens foraging outside were exposed to the low pathogenicity virus from wild waterfowl, which then mutated in the hens to become HPAI.
-This is the first time such an event in New Zealand has been documented, indicating that it is a very rare event for New Zealand.
+Testing indicates that the infection at the Hillgrove farm and happened after free-range laying hens foraging outside were exposed to the low pathogenicity virus from wild birds, which then mutated in the hens to become HPAI.
+This is the first time such an event in New Zealand has been documented.

-There is no evidence that this strain of high pathogenicity H7N6 can spread from chickens back into wild birds.
+There is no evidence that H7N6 has spread from chickens back into wild birds.

-While this is a high pathogenic strain, it is not the HPAI H5N1 strain that has caused deaths in poultry, wild birds, and mammals overseas.
+While this is a high pathogenicity strain, it is not the HPAI H5N1 strain that has caused deaths in poultry, wild birds, and mammals overseas.
 New Zealand remains free of HPAI H5N1.

-Testing has confirmed the strain is unrelated to the H7 strain of avian influenza identified in Australia earlier this year.
+Testing has confirmed the strain is unrelated to the H7 strain of avian influenza identified in Australia.

 What is the impact on international trade?